d0k1/groovy-eval-bench/README.md

 return y;
 ```

-The script makes some simple math operation and requires external variable - ``key``.
+The script makes some simple math operations and requires external variable - ``key``.

+The point of these benchmarks is to measure real overhead produced by various ways of running groovy inside JVM.

 * GroovyShellBenchmark covers standard way to call groovy from java - throught GroovyShell
 * JSR223Benchmark covers unified way to call any script engine from java - jsr223 - scripting for the java platform